abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/garbagecollector.md

 ## Apply your `cronjob`

-Run the `kubectl` command line to apply your manifest file in you namespace.
+Run the `kubectl` command to apply your manifest file in your namespace.

 ```
 kubectl apply -f cronjob.yaml -n abcdesktop